-Of the 36 times corruption is mentioned, the number of recommendations about corruption per year remains approximately the same.
-In 2008 and 2009 there were 4 instances where corruption was mentioned, while in 2010 there were only 2.
+Of the 46 times corruption is mentioned, the number of recommendations about corruption per year remains approximately the same.
+In 2007, the CAT did not mention corruption.
+In 2008 and 2009 there were respectively 4 and 6 instances where corruption was mentioned, while in 2010 there were only 2.
 In 2011 suddenly there were 7 (of which 3 were positive aspects).
-In 2012, 2 reviews mentioned corruption and in 2013 there were 3.
-CAT was concerned about corruption in 6 countries in 2014, and in 2015 and 2016 2 countries per year.
-Last year, 4 States received a recommendation on corruption.
+In 2012, 3 reviews mentioned corruption and in 2013 there were 5.
+CAT was concerned about corruption in 6 countries in 2014, and in 2015 and 2016 in 3 countries per year.
+In 2017, 6 States received a recommendation on corruption.

-Just like the Human Rights Committee, corruption in the judiciary is the most frequent concern (14).
-The CAT also often refers to corruption in the framework of detention (11) and among law enforcement officials (9).
-On 3 occasions it was concerned about the Body in charge of combating corruption (a Commission or Authority against Corruption), its mandate or resources.
-Several other issues were mentioned only once: corruption among Security Forces, human trafficking, enforced disappearances, a national strategy against corruption, the ratification of UNCAC and the adoption of anti-corruption laws.
+Just like in the Human Rights Committee, corruption in the judiciary is the most frequent concern (14 cases, or 30,5%).
+In these cases, the Committee often only refers to article 2, but sometimes combines this article with others: 10, 11, 12, 13, 14 and 16.
+The CAT also often refers to corruption in the framework of detention (14) and among law enforcement officials (11).
+On 2 occasions it was concerned about the body in charge of combating corruption (a Commission or Authority against Corruption), its mandate or resources.
+The Committee also expressed concern twice about corruption linked to the treatment of refugees and asylum seekers.
+Several other issues were mentioned only once: corruption among Security Forces, human trafficking, enforced disappearances, intimidation, the fight against terrorism and corruption that restricts the right to a lawyer.